-This procedure requires little to no special preparation.
+This exam requires little to no special preparation.
 Leave jewelry at home and wear loose, comfortable clothing.
-You will be asked to undress from the waist up and to wear a gown during the procedure.
+You will need to undress from the waist up and to wear a gown during the exam.

 - What is Ultrasound Imaging of the Breast?